-Brief profiles of each members are given in Page No. 4 of this Annual Report and as below.
+Brief profiles of each members are given below.

-Mr. T. K. Bandaranayake- Chairman
+Mr T. K. Bandaranayake

 Mr. T.K.
-Bandaranayake is an Independent Non-Executive Director of Renuka Holdings PLC.
+Bandaranayake is an Independent Non- Executive Director of Renuka Holdings PLC which is the ultimate parent Company.
 He is a Fellow Member of the Institute of Chartered Accountants of Sri Lanka.
 He was in public practice with Ernst & Young for 27 years since 1982.
 He was a Senior Partner managing a large portfolio of clients.
 He is also a Director of Nawaloka Hospitals PLC, Overseas Realty (Ceylon) PLC, Havelock City (Pvt) Ltd, Mireka Capital Land (Pvt) Ltd, Mireka Homes (Pvt) Ltd, Samson International PLC, Harischandra Mills PLC, Micro Holdings Ltd. and Browns & Company PLC.